41st Tank

 we received and processed our equipment in preparation for movement to the

+combat zone.
 While in England, Lt.
 Col. Wray F. Sagaser left

 for the Battle Lines across the channel to observe the method of fighting that